Cyber Security 1 AB: Revised Publication date of the 2018 Annual Report

-Cyber Security 1 AB (Publ): Revised Publication date of the 2018 Annual Report to be announced on 25th June 2019

-London United Kingdom - 20 June 2019, Cyber Security 1 AB (Publ) ("CYBER1"), (Nasdaq:CYB1, OTCQX:CYBNY), a leading supplier of cyber security solutions with operations in Europe, Africa and the Middle East, has announced a revised publication date of the 25th of June 2019.
+London United Kingdom - 26 June 2019, Cyber Security 1 AB (Publ) ("CYBER1"), (Nasdaq:CYB1, OTCQX:CYBNY), a leading supplier of cyber security solutions with operations in Europe, Africa and the Middle East, has announced a revised date for publication, following discussions with the company's auditor.

 The delay relates solely to timing and not to any material items.

-Following further discussions with the company's auditors, Öhrlings PricewaterhouseCoopers AB, the new publication date has been deemed necessary in order to ensure all requisite components have been duly completed.
+During the finalisation process with the company's auditor, Öhrlings PricewaterhouseCoopers AB, the new publication date has been deemed necessary in order to ensure all requisite components have been duly completed.

+The annual report will be released no later than the 1st of July.

 Shareholders are in the interim referred to the full year unaudited accounts, please refer to the Q4 2018 report, available on our website: www.cyber1.com.